 - Matching gifts: Does your company have a matching gifts program?
 Many do so check out how you can increase the impact of your gift with the help of your employer.
 Contact your employer for a matching gift form and mail the completed form to us along with your donation.

 - Named gift: Celebrate a birthday, promotion at work or special accomplishment by making a named gift in someone’s honor!
 A donation can be used to congratulate or honor special events or people in your life.
 We will notify the honored person with a card and your good wishes.
 Download our Donation Form and mail it in.

 - Land For Good is a tax-exempt, charitable organization under IRS Code Section 501(c)(3).
 Our tax ID number is 02-0530711 and your gifts are tax-deductible to the fullest extent allowed by law.
-Get our most recent federal tax filing (2018 IRS Form 990)
+Get our most recent federal tax filing (2020)

 - Our work is regularly reviewed, assessed and required to document that we meet the highest standards of public and fiscal accountability, and program cost-effectiveness.
-Download our most recent independent Financial Review (2018).
+Download our most recent independent, annual Financial Review (2020)

 - Land For Good is proud to have a GuideStar Platinum Non-profit Profile.
 A GuideStar Seal of Transparency indicates that a nonprofit has provided key, up-to-date information in its profile to allow potential donors and funders to make educated decisions about the work they do to make the world a better place.
 We are proud to share our key metrics with the world and highlight the changes we’re making.
 We want to give donors and funders an alternative to simplistic financial ratios to evaluate us.
 Check out our GuideStar profile, where you can also access our recent federal tax filings and financial reviews.